ctu-fee-group/Christofel/README.md

 on.
 > This fact is being accounted for in BaseLib so that it contains as minimal implementation as needed.
 The rest of the implementation
 > can be found in `Christofel.BaseLib.Implementations` and each plugin can have its version loaded.
-> Basic helper classes for slash commands can be found in Christofel.CommandsLib
+> Basic helper classes for slash commands can be found in Christofel.CommandsLib that uses Remora.Discord.Commands

 Each plugin has its lifetime that exposes some CancellationTokens for registering callbacks and a method to stop and destroy the plugin (or application).